-Helical anchors are commonly selected for earth anchoring applications because they are quick to install and can be proof-tested and loaded immediately with no concrete to cure or de-watering of the excavation to deal with.
-Helical anchors are often chosen over traditional anchoring methods such as concrete deadmen or grouted anchors in order to overcome limited accessibility or the presence of a high water table.
+Helical anchors are commonly selected for earth anchoring applications because they are quick to install and can be proof-tested and loaded immediately with no concrete to cure or de-watering of the excavation.
+Helical anchors are often chosen over traditional anchoring methods such as concrete deadmen or grouted anchors to overcome limited accessibility or the presence of a high water table.

-A tieback anchor is a segmented deep foundation system with helical bearing plates, welded to a central steel shaft.
-Load is transferred from the shaft to the soil through these bearing plates.
+A helical tieback anchor is a segmented deep foundation system with helical bearing plates welded to a central steel shaft.
+The load is transferred from the shaft to the soil through these bearing plates.

 Tieback anchors are installed by rotating the anchors into the ground with rotary drilling equipment.
-Once the minimum depth is obtained, the capacity can be determined by reading the installation torque and correlating it to the holding capacity ratio.
-Capacities up to 55,000 pounds per anchor can be obtainable with this system.
+Once the minimum depth is reached, the capacity can be determined by reading the installation torque and correlating it to the holding capacity ratio.
+This system’s capacity can reach up to 55,000 pounds per anchor.

 Helical Anchor Installation

-Since the plates are helical, they do not auger, but rather screw into the soil with minimal disturbance.
-Helical bearing plates have a standard 3″ pitch and are spaced at far enough distances from enough apart that they bear load independently of each other; therefore, the load capacity of one is not influenced by adjacent plates.
+Since the plates are helical, they do not auger but rather screw into the soil with minimal disturbance.
+Helical bearing plates have a standard 3″ pitch and are spaced at far enough distances that they bear load independently of one another; therefore, the load capacity of one is not influenced by adjacent plates.

-The success of the Helical screw anchor system is based on decades of similar use of Chance anchors by electrical utilities.
-The proven reliability and engineered predictability of the system’s performance gives you anchors that are permanent, economical, and hassle-free.
-Engineered for dependability and long-term stability, the Chance Helical Wall Anchor System features exclusive anchoring techniques, tools, designs, and sizes that make other foundation methods a thing of the past.
+The success of the Helical screw anchors is based on decades of similar use of CHANCE anchors by electrical utilities.
+The proven reliability and engineered predictability of the system’s performance give you anchors that are permanent, economical, and hassle free.
+Engineered for dependability and long-term stability, the CHANCE Helical Wall Anchor System features exclusive anchoring techniques, tools, designs, and sizes that make other foundation methods a thing of the past.
 It provides a smart, cost-effective solution for bulging, bowing, or cracked walls.

-There is no grout used so installed anchors can be tested immediately, and concrete trucks or grout pumps are not required.
+There is no grout used, so installed anchors can be tested immediately, and concrete trucks or grout pumps are not required.
 They can be installed in almost any weather using conventional drilling equipment.
-The Chance Anchors from Intech Anchoring have predictable holding strength in all soils.
+CHANCE Anchors from Intech Anchoring have predictable holding strength in all soils.

-- From the inside, a wall plate (or a steel 6” C-channel for blocked foundations) is attached to the anchor and secured tight.
+- From the inside, a wall plate (or a steel 6″ C-channel for blocked foundations) is attached to the anchor and tightly secured.